-- EA".41 This means that the process of identifying VCs did not begin and end with CN's Environmental Impact Statement. - 39.
-Beginning in December 2016, Halton identified VCs based on - (a) the VCs listed in s.
-6.3 of the EIS guidelines; - (b) the features of the environment s.
+- 39. Beginning in December 2016, the Halton Municipalities identified VCs based on - the VCs listed in s.
+6.3 of the EIS guidelines; (a) - (b) the features of the environment s.
 6.2 of the EIS Guidelines; and - (c) the components of the environment set out in s.
-6.1 (e.g., health conditions), for whichCN was required to assess baseline conditions. - 40.
-Halton's identification of VCs was also informed by its particular interests.
-As such, Halton has identified 18 biophysical VCs and 8 human VCs.
-It has assessed each of these VCs for the likelihood of SAEEs. - 41.
+6.1 (e.g., health conditions), for which CN was required to assess baseline conditions. - 40.
+The Halton Municipalities' identification of VCs was also informed by its particular interests.
+As such, the Halton Municipalities have identified 18 biophysical VCs and 8 human VCs.
+They have assessed each of these VCs for the likelihood of SAEEs. - 41.
 CN did not identify any VCs outside of those listed in s.
 6.3 of the EIS Guidelines, nor did CN explain the basis for its extremely narrow approach to assess effects on socio-economic conditions.
 CN did not assess all VCs listed in s.
-6.3 its EIS, notably, does not consider land use as a VC.
+6.3 - its EIS, notably, does not consider land use as a VC.
 As a result, CN has not adequately assessed Project effects on residential and employment land use.

-3.1.5 Importance of Standards to Assessing SAEEs
+3.1.4 Importance of Standards to Assessing SAEEs